 Driving in Australia

-Laws and driving regulations are different in each state.
-Some states require you to carry an International Licence with your current foreign licence.
-Other states require you to carry your current foreign driver’s licence together with a formal translation of your licence into English.
+Australian driving laws and regulations differ for each state.
+While some states may need you to possess an International Licence along with your current foreign licence, others may need you to have your foreign driver’s license along with a formally translated version in English.

 Banks in Australia use a point system.
 To qualify for setting up a bank account, you would need 100 points.
 Below is a list of documents and its accompanying points:

-• Drivers’ licence, shooters’ licence, public service employee ID card or a Commonwealth or State Government financial entitlement card
+• Valid licences include drivers’ licence, public service employee ID card, shooter’s licence or a Commonwealth or State Government financial entitlement card.

-• A document with your name and address on it, such as a utility bill or bank statement
+• A document with your name and address on it, such as a bank statement.